Volcano Mountain: Volcanic hazards

 Future eruptions from Volcano Mountain would probably be lava flows, since there is a lack of pyroclastic material.
 The main hazards from Volcano Mountain are forest fires started by the lava flows and poisonous gases.
 Older volcanic deposits south of Volcano Mountain indicate that lava flows may have once partly blocked or at least altered the course of the Yukon and Pelly Rivers.

-Any future activity in this area could disrupt the course of both of these major rivers and could have a serious impact on people living or working downstream.
+Specific hazards at Volcano Mountain and other volcanoes in Yukon are poorly understood.
+Their remote location lead to a lack of detailed geologic maps, research to determine past eruption dates, and real-time monitoring infrastructure such as seismographs.
+A review of Canadian volcanoes published in 2024 assessed the entire Fort Selkirk Volcanic Field under the "very low" threat category because of the primary eruptive style and relative isolation from population centres.